 "The most common mistake a woman over 40 can make is feeding into stereotypes about whether or not they should be working out," says Stokes.
-She recommends high-intensity interval training (HIIT) in combination with strength-training (something you'll get from participating in her own workout program called The Stoked Method or by downloading Kira Stokes Fit app, debuting in fall 2018).
+She recommends high-intensity interval training (HIIT) in combination with strength-training (something you'll get from participating in her own workout program called The Stoked Method or by downloading Kira Stokes Fit app).

 Remember to incorporate weights or movements utilizing your own body weight rather than solely focusing on cardio because you can't experience weight loss or be able to build strength and endurance without doing both.

 Weightlifting is also critical for bone health as it supports strength and motility.